CELCIS Orientation Information - Fall 2015

 This webpage provides arrival and orientation information that should be reviewed before departing for the United States.
 We recommend you print a copy of this page and carry it with you while traveling.

 At the new student orientation, CELCIS students will register, take placement tests, and learn about the Kalamazoo community.
 Orientation helps students adjust to life at WMU and studying in the CELCIS program.
 Faculty, staff, and current international students will be there to help you during orientation.
+A free breakfast is provided Monday through Thursday (Friday for students signed up for the Saugatuck trip) and a free lunch will be provided Monday, Tuesday and Wednesday.
 We look forward to meeting you!

 Important attendance policy information